William Jennens: Biography

 He was appointed High Sheriff of Suffolk in 1754 (or 1756).

 Death and beyond

 William died on 19 June 1798 and his body was interred in the family vault beside his father and mother.

 He was described as Britain's richest man at the time of his death.
 His estate was said to be worth over £2 million (though it was probably closer to £1.1 million), producing an annual income of about £40,000.
 The Times of 20 July 1798 published a tabulated list of his worth as capital of £432,509 and annual interest of £119,415.

-He died without leaving a will and the subsequent legal proceedings took well over a century (one source indicates 130 years, although there seems little doubt that the case started in 1798 and ended in 1915, i.e. about 117 years) without reaching a conclusion, the legal costs exhausting the Jennens inheritance in the process.
+The Gentleman's Magazine, and Historical Chronicle reported in 1798 that:A will was found in his coat-pocket, sealed, but not signed; which was owing, as his favourite servant says, to his master leaving his spectacles at home when he went to his solicitor for the purpose of duly executing it, and which he afterwards forgot to do.